 But in a world of integrated 5G, privacy is far from the main concern.

-5G and mIoT – spreading the attack surface
+5G critical infrastructure and mIoT – spreading the attack surface

 5G can connect considerably more devices – up to one million per square kilometer – which means powerful increases on network processing, but also significantly more network end points.
 This spreads the potential attack surface for cyber criminals by creating more possible openings through which they may penetrate the network.
 Complexity itself becomes a vulnerability – the more connections there are in a system the more difficult it is to hold a clear and protective view of that system.
 The same applies to 5G infrastructure, such as base stations and related systems.